igcbioinformatics/ADER/material/Practical.md

   * Could you use featureCounts to generate a table of counts?

-  * Could you use Salmon to produce a table of counts by using the raw fastq files against the transcripts?
+  * Could you use Salmon to produce a table of counts by using the fastq files against the transcripts?

 <br/>
 <br/>

 # <a id="LO8">Learning Outcome 8: Generate lists of differentially expressed genes, at least for a simple pairwise comparison</a>

-## <a id="LO8.1">LO 8.1 - Using the R packages edgeR and DESeq2 to produce a pairwise differential expression analysis</a>
+## <a id="LO8.1">LO 8.1 - Execute a pairwise differential expression analysis</a>

 We now have a table of "raw" reads counts per gene for each sample.
 Since there will be different number of reads for each sample, we first need to normalize the counts.
 For this, we can just divide each gene count by the total number of reads for that sample (transforming it into a relative number).
 Since numbers are usually on the order of millions, this would make for very small numbers, so the most common measure is to divide by the total number of millions of reads (eg. divide by 5, instead of 5 million).
 This way, we transform "raw" counts into a relative number of "counts per million reads", or CPM.